The Fascination With Marilyn Monroe: A Look At The First Six Books About Her

 After Marilyn Monroe died the legend was born and publication has increased ever steadily decade by decade.

-Considering there were only six books about her while she was alive and over two hundred more written after she died, I’d like to think Marilyn would have been as surprised as anyone at the interest taken in her life.
+Considering there were only six books about her while she was alive and over two hundred more written after she died, I’d like to think Marilyn would have been as surprised as anyone at all the interest taken by the reading public in her life.

 We’re still thinking of you Marilyn.